Denver Medical Miscommunication Lawyers

 - A patient gives a detailed medical history to hospital staff upon admission, including his severe medication allergy.
 The patient believes this information has been passed along to the next department when he has been admitted, but doctors are not informed of the allergy and the patient is given the medication.

 If you suspect medical miscommunication was the cause of your injury during a hospital stay, you should contact a medical malpractice attorney as quickly as possible.
-The top hospital negligence lawyers at Leventhal & Puga, P.C., are experienced at conducting research, getting to the truth, and holding medical professionals accountable for failing to communicate.
+The medical miscommunication lawyers at Leventhal Puga Braley P.C. are experienced at conducting research, getting to the truth, and holding medical professionals accountable for failing to communicate.

 No one deserves to be further injured during medical treatment.
-If you suspect medical malpractice, give our Denver office of Leventhal & Puga, P.C., a call at (303) 759-9945.
+If you suspect medical malpractice, give our Denver office of Leventhal Puga Braley P.C. a call at (303) 759-9945.
 After your no-cost consultation, if we can assist you, we will do so at no charge until we receive a satisfactory settlement or verdict for you.